Comparing private ancillary funds to other charitable giving options

 The role of PAFs in Australian real estate investing

 In the evolving landscape of Australian real estate investing, more investors are exploring structures that align not only with financial goals but also with their personal values.
-One option gaining attention is the Private Ancillary Fund (PAF).
+One option gaining attention is the Private Ancillary Fund (currently known as giving funds).
 While traditionally associated with philanthropy, PAFs can indirectly intersect with investment strategies, including real estate, in meaningful ways.

 What is the role of PAFs in Australian real estate investing?